kchens/rotten-tomatoes/README.md

 Rotten Tomatoes

+NOTES:  Had to completely rebuild the app due to some iOS 9 and Swift 2.0 issue.
+Moreover, spent a lot of time dealing with stacking Interface Builder elements.

 This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

 Time spent: `14`